 Three dimensional (3-D) spatial audio has become increasingly popular in scientific, commercial and entertainment systems [1].
 Spatial audio can be used in a variety of applications, from assistance for the visually impaired to enhancement of computer video games.
 Currently, there are two methods to achieve spatial audio: multi-channel or two-channel.
-The multi-channel approach requires that speakers be physically positioned around the listener (e.g., Dolby® 5.1 array).
-This is an effective but expensive solution and is impractical some applications.
+The multi-channel approach requires that speakers be physically positioned around the listener (e.g., Dolby[®] 5.1 array).
+This is an effective but expensive solution and is impractical for a majority of applications.
 The two-channel approach is more practical, especially considering that it can be implemented using digital signal processing (DSP) techniques and delivered to a listener through a pair of speakers or headphones.
 Special filters are required in order to achieve spatial audio in a two-channel system.
-The special filters are a pair of characteristic transfer functions that mediate between the sound at its point of origin and the left and right eardrums of the listener.
-The head of the listener has been considered the main source of modification of the original sound; hence the transfer functions have traditionally been referred to as Head-Related Transfer Functions or HRTFs.

-HRTFs model the effect of anatomical (torso, head, external ear, etc.) and environmental (walls, floor, etc.) factors which cause modification of a sound as it propagates from its source to each of the listener's eardrums.
-Therefore, every position and each ear will have a specific HRTF.
-Filtering a sound signal with the two HRTFs corresponding to a specific source position results in a binaural sound (left channel, right channel) that, when played to a listener through stereo headphones will cause a perception similar to that of a sound emanating from the source location in question (Fig. 1).
+These linear filters are characterized by their impulse response, known as headrelated impulse responses (HRIRs).
+HRIRs model the effect of anatomical (torso, head, external ear, etc.) and environmental (walls, floor, etc.) factors which cause modification of a sound as it propagates from its source to each of the listener's eardrums.
+Therefore, every position and each ear will have a specific HRIR.
+Convolving a sound signal with the two HRIRs corresponding to a specific source position results in a binaural sound (left channel, right channel) that, when played to a listener through stereo headphones will cause a perception similar to that of a sound emanating from the source location in question (Fig. 1).